 - Carrying and loading equipment and materials

-To become an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
-These programs usually last for a few months to a year and provide hands-on training in the installation and maintenance of HVAC systems.
-Some programs may also include classes in related subjects, such as electrical theory and safety practices.
+To become an HVAC helper, you generally start by completing a training program or an apprenticeship.
+It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
+Related subjects may be covered in additional classes, such as electrical theory and safety practices.

-Once the training or apprenticeship program is complete, HVAC helpers then have the option to become certified through any number of organizations, such as the HVAC Excellence or the Air Conditioning Contractors of America.
-These certifications typically require passing an exam and may require completing a certain amount of work experience or continuing education credits.
+As soon as they complete a training or apprenticeship program, HVAC helpers may choose to become certified by a professional organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
+You'll become certified after passing an exam, although some programs also require sufficient on-site work experience or continuing education credits.

-An HVAC helper's salary usually depends on their level of experience, the region where they work and which company they end up working for.
+The average salary of an HVAC helper usually depends on how much experience they have, the region where they work and the specific company they're working for.

-According to the Bureau of Labor Statistics, average yearly wage for HVAC helpers is approximately $37,000, although some HVAC helpers may have an opportunity to earn more.
-With experience and additional training, HVAC helpers can transition to becoming fully certified HVAC technicians, increasing their annual salaries.
+As reported by the Bureau of Labor Statistics, typical starting wage for HVAC helpers is around $37,000, though a few HVAC helpers can eventually earn more.
+With experience and more training programs, HVAC helpers may be able to advance to become fully certified HVAC technicians, increasing their annual salaries.

-Overall, HVAC helpers are key members of any heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-With the right training and experience, an HVAC helper can expect to be a valuable part of the HVAC industry.
+All in all,, HVAC helpers are key members of any heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+With the right training and experience, an HVAC helper can become a valuable and well-paid member of the HVAC industry.